DOI-ONRR/doi-extractives-data/_how-it-works/lease-process-onshore.md

 ---
-title: 'Onshore Oil, Gas, and Sulphur | Life of a Lease'
+title: 'Onshore Oil and Gas | Life of a Lease'
 title_display: The leasing process for onshore oil and gas
 layout: content
 nav_description: Jump to a section